mdn/browser-compat-data/schemas/compat-data-schema.md

 that it implements an old version of the standard, for example).

 #### `notes`
-An `array` of zero or more strings containing additional information.
-If there is only one entry in the array, the value of `notes` can simply be a string instead of an array.
+A string or `array` of strings containing additional information.
+If there is only one entry, the value of `notes` must simply be a string instead of an array.

 Example:

 * Indicating a restriction:
 ```json